shoeb370/computer_vision_1/README.md

 Feature selection is the process of selecting variables or attributes that are relevant and useful in model training.
 This is a process of eliminating unnecessary or irrelevant features and selecting a subset of features that are strong contributors to the learning of the model.

-Feature Extraction - Process of cfeatin Feature \n Feature Selection - Process of removing unecessary feature
+Feature Extraction - Process of creating Feature

+Feature Selection - Process of removing unecessary feature

 ### Filter Method